cdjq/DFRobot_RGBLED/README.md

   /*!
    * @fn DFRobot_RGBLED
    * @brief Constructor
-   * @param redPin  the pin for controlling the red light of RGB channel
+   * @param redPin  the pin for controlling the red channel of RGB
-   * @param greenPin  the pin for controlling the green light of RGB channel
+   * @param greenPin  the pin for controlling the green channel of RGB
-   * @param bluePin  the pin for controlling the blue light of RGB channel */
+   * @param bluePin  the pin for controlling the blue channel of RGB */
   DFRobot_RGBLED(uint8_t  redPin, uint8_t  greenPin, uint8_t  bluePin);